kthayashi/academic-website/content/authors/admin/_index.md

   url: https://www.ucla.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Ph.D. student in Dr. Nathan Kraft's [Plant Community Ecology Lab](https://sites.lifesci.ucla.edu/eeb-kraft/) in the [Department of Ecology and Evolutionary Biology](https://www.eeb.ucla.edu/) at [UCLA](https://www.ucla.edu/).
+bio: I am a Ph.D. candidate in Dr. Nathan Kraft's [Plant Community Ecology Lab](https://sites.lifesci.ucla.edu/eeb-kraft/) in the [Department of Ecology and Evolutionary Biology](https://www.eeb.ucla.edu/) at [UCLA](https://www.ucla.edu/).
 My research interests are broadly in plant community ecology and biogeography.

 # Interests to show in About widget
 interests:
-- Plant ecology
 - Community ecology
 - Biogeography
+- Data science
+- STEM education

 # Education to show in About widget
 education: